 Explore the South Pole in comfort at the International Antarctic Centre

 The International Antarctic Centre offers a huge range of experiences sure to please and entertain the whole family.
 This award-winning visitor destination teaches visitors about Antarctic exploration through action-packed adventure experiences.
 Most certainly, the International Antarctic Centre will chill, thrill and astonish you with its interactive displays, 4D theatre and cool hands-on activities.
 With this real-life polar exploration under your belt, memories of your visit will last long after your journey ends.

 Shop, snack and see the sights of Christchurch

-With a plethora of shopping and dining options available, the many Christchurch malls and food courts will keep you well provided for while you shop.
+With abundant shopping and dining options available, the many Christchurch malls and food courts will keep you well provided for while you shop.
 You can also shop and dine at the Te Matatiki Toi Ora Arts Centre.
 At this complex of 23 heritage buildings, you can also browse the many inspirational art displays.
-Another retail therapy destination is Christchurch’s New Regent Street.
+Another retail therapy destination is New Regent Street.
 Often called New Zealand’s most beautiful street, it is lined with traditional architecture that sets the backdrop for trendy shopping and dining.

 Experience Christchurch, explore the South Island

 Christchurch is the perfect base for exploring the spectacular South Island.
 It is the starting point for our thrilling Aoraki-Mount Cook All Day Scenic Tour and our Akaroa and Banks Peninsula Wild Penguins Eco-Tour.

 To take in even more of the city of Christchurch and the awe-inspiring destinations nearby, you can even design your unique, custom tour with the expert guidance of our tour guides.